zelhajou/ft_algo_push_swap/README.md

 ### Step 2: Divide and Move to Stack B (Divide and Conquer:)

 - Based on the size of Stack A, choose a partitioning criterion.
-This criterion is often based on pivots or ranges of numbers.
-I partitioning into roughly thirds.
+This criterion is often based on pivots or ranges of numbers. and partitioned into third
 - Push a fraction of numbers from Stack A to Stack B based on the chosen partitioning criterion.
 The goal is to leave only a small chunk (say, 3 numbers) in Stack A.